Understanding Water Heater Pilot Lights

 - You have adequate lighting and access to the water heater base

-The replacement process takes about 15-30 minutes for most homeowners: shut off the gas completely, disconnect the thermocouple from the gas valve using a wrench, remove the old one from its mounting bracket, install the new thermocouple ensuring proper positioning near the pilot flame, and reconnect everything securely.
+The replacement process takes about 15 to 30 minutes for most homeowners: shut off the gas completely, disconnect the thermocouple from the gas valve using a wrench, remove the old one from its mounting bracket, install the new thermocouple ensuring proper positioning near the pilot flame, and reconnect everything securely.

 When to Call a Professional